hsd1503/ENCASE/README.md

 # ENCASE

 ENCASE combines deep neural networks and expert features together for AF Classification from a short single lead ECG recording.
 It won the First Place in the PhysioNet/Computing in Cardiology Challenge 2017 (https://physionet.org/challenge/2017), with an overall F1 score of 0.83.
+The original code can be downloaded from https://physionet.org/challenge/2017/sources/shenda-hong-221.zip

 Detailed description of ENCASE can be found at http://www.cinc.org/archives/2017/pdf/178-245.pdf.